talsma-ict/context-propagation/readme.md

 ### ContextSnapshot

 Captures active ThreadLocal values from all detected [ContextManager](#contextmanager) implementations.
 These values can be _reactivated_ in another thread.

+- Calling `ContextSnapshot.capture()` will _capture_ all detected threadlocals to be propagated into a single snapshot.
+- Calling `reactivate()` on this snapshot will _reactivate_ these threadlocal values on the thread it gets called in.
+  Reactivate returns a _Closeable_ that will undo the reactivation when closed.

-Reactivated snapshots **must be closed** to avoid leaking context.
+**Note:** Reactivated snapshots **must be closed** to avoid leaking context.

 All _context aware_ [utility classes](#utility-classes) in this library are tested to make sure they reactivate _and_ close snapshots in a safe way.
+The `ContextSnapshot.wrap` methods also guarantee closing reactivations.

 ### ContextManager